Skip to content

 Rebecca Stumpf

-Texas has paid almost $100 million in lump-sum payments since 2009 to 95 men and women who were wrongfully convicted, according to state records requested by Michael & Associates, a criminal defense law firm based in Austin, Texas, under the state’s Public Information Act.
+Texas has paid almost $100 million in lump-sum payments since 2009 to 95 men and women for wrongful convictions, according to state records requested by Michael & Associates, a criminal defense law firm based in Austin, Texas, under the state’s Public Information Act.

 The state also pays a monthly annuity to each qualified exoneree.